EnableSoftware/Enable.Extensions.FileSystem/README.md

                 // Finally, let's be good citizens and clean up after ourselves
                 // by deleting the file we just created.
 If we don't do this,
-                // the file will long on forever, long after we dispose of our
+                // the file will live on forever, long after we dispose of our
                 // `fileSystem`.
                 await fileSystem.DeleteFileAsync(filePath);
             }